 THIS DATE IN HISTORY: Feb.
 25

-The New York Rangers face the Montreal Canadiens at Madison Square Garden in the first hockey game televised in the U.S. The game airs on station W2XBS in New York, using one camera in a fixed position, and can be viewed on 300 television receivers in New York.
+1940: The Rangers face the Canadiens at Madison Square Garden in the first hockey game televised in the U.S. The game airs on station W2XBS in New York, using one camera in a fixed position, and can be viewed on 300 television receivers in New York.
 The viewers who tune in see the Rangers win 6-2 for their 14th consecutive home victory.

 1945: Maurice Richard of the Canadiens sets an NHL record with his 45th goal of the season, breaking the mark of 44 set by Montreal's Joe Malone in 1917-18, the NHL's first season.
-It comes in the Canadiens' 5-3 victory against the Toronto Maple Leafs.
+It comes in the Canadiens' 5-2 victory against the Toronto Maple Leafs.

 1990: Brett Hull of the St. Louis Blues scores his 59th goal of the season, breaking the family record of 58 set by his father, Bobby Hull.
 Brett also gets his 60th and 61st goals for his sixth NHL hat trick, but the Blues lose 6-5 to Montreal at the Forum.
 Defenseman Eric Desjardins scores the 15,000th goal in Canadiens history.